gvisoc/gvisoc.github.io/_posts/2020-04-26-Lenovo ThinkPad T490s - a Battery Review under Linux.md

 The initial configuration was a dual boot between elementary OS and Windows 10.
 After a week of not booting Windows more than for a few tests, and suffering some [very annoying 3 year old bugs](https://github.com/elementary/gala/issues/63) when connecting an external display to the laptop, I decided to change the layout of my disk to 100% Linux, switch to Ubuntu to avoid bugs, and no Windows.

 # Energy Configuration
 Linux has evolved quite nicely when it comes to manage the power consumption of a laptop.
-The packages TLP and `powertop` give a lot of control over the energy management of modern computers, and some nice specific extensions for the ThinkPads.
+The packages `tlp` and `powertop` give a lot of control over the energy management of modern computers, and some nice specific extensions for the ThinkPads.

 Although out of the box those packages give a nice performance, it is recommended to tweak their configuration a little and the [ThinkPad subreddit has a very useful wiki page](https://www.reddit.com/r/thinkpad/wiki/os/linux) with instructions to follow.